gleachkr/mail-to-sqlite/README.md

 This creates and updates a SQLite database at `PATH/TO/DATA/messages.db`.
 On the first sync it will pull down everything.
 Subsequent syncs are incremental (IMAP only lets you specify a time range with day-level granularity though, so you might still pull down some already downloaded emails).
+After a successful sync, the message threads are automatically rebuilt.

 ### Syncing a Single Message